 Response of respondent

 Location of meeting, time and who was present

-Date the allegation was put to Location of meeting, time and the respondent, and by whom
+Date the allegation was put to the respondent, and by whom

 Details of allegation

 Date of allegation received

 R3.B Guidance on Information Sharing

 The effective protection of a child often depends on the willingness of people to share and exchange relevant information appropriately.
 It is critical that there is a clear understanding of the Church authority's professional and legal responsibilities with regard to data protection, confidentiality and the exchange of information.